 Sorghum Provides Flexible Forage Options

-Environment is probably the number-one factor to consider when deciding between corn and sorghum.
-The cost of producing one or the other may also come into play.
-There could be significant input savings from growing sorghum instead of corn in dry, hot environments.
-For example, sorghum seed costs significantly less and the basic chemistries that work are inexpensive.
-Sorghum also requires less fertilization than corn, a further savings.
+Environment is probably the number-one factor to consider when deciding between corn and sorghum but cost may also come into play.
+Sorghum can offer significant input savings compared to corn in hot, dry environments.
+For example, sorghum seed costs significantly less, the basic chemistries that work are inexpensive and sorghum requires less fertilization than corn.

 Nutritionally, the protein content and neutral detergent fiber (NDF) digestibility of the sorghum and corn silage are similar.
 However, sorghum silage tends to be about 15 percentage units higher in NDF content, causing it to be more “rumen filling” by weight than corn silage, which could reduce total diet intake if sorghum silage is fed at the same amount as corn silage.

-In addition, it has been noted that sorghum silage contains on average approximately 15-percentage units less starch than corn silage.
+Sorghum silage also contains approximately 15 percentage units less starch than corn silage on average.
 This causes sorghum silage to have somewhat less metabolizable energy and rumen degradable starch than corn silage, making it an excellent feed source for growing heifers or brood cows by keeping them feeling full longer without requiring higher quantities of food.
-If the additional starch is needed, say for feedlot cattle, supplementing the starch difference with starchy ingredients, such as corn, milo, or hominy is an available option.
+If the additional starch is needed, say for feedlot cattle, supplementing the starch difference with starchy ingredients, such as corn, milo or hominy is an effective option.

 To get the most from SxS hybrids, agronomic experts say that the first cutting should come 40 days after planting or when the crop reaches 40 inches in height, whichever comes first.
 Whether you plan to make hay or graze, this rule works.
 As soon as the plant gets to be 18 inches tall, grazing can begin.
 If you plan on cutting for dry hay, the 40-inch/40-day rule for the first cutting gives you a manageable window for drydown prior to baling.
 After the first cutting, you should be able to graze or cut again every 30 days until the first hard frost.
 Be sure to leave at least two nodes above the ground to increase regrowth potential.

-As a SxS hybrid matures, the rate of growth slows.
+As an SxS hybrid matures, the rate of growth slows.
 If you wait longer than 30 days between cuttings, quality may be compromised.
-By cutting a SxS hybrid more frequently, you get a higher-quality crop and the potential to increase yield over a one-cut SxS system.
+By cutting an SxS hybrid more frequently, you get a higher quality crop and the potential to increase yield over a one-cut SxS system.
 Adding a sorghum sudangrass hybrid to your forage plan allows more versatility in harvest method and/or feeding purpose due to the flexibility of not being tied to one system.
-In a cow/calf situation where a higher-moisture feed may be needed, SxS products come in handy.
+In a cow/calf situation where a higher moisture feed may be needed, SxS products come in handy.

-© 2019 WinField United.
+© 2023 WinField United.
 Important: Before use always read and follow label instructions.
-Crop performance is dependent on several factors beyond the control of WinField United, including without limitation, soil type, pest pressures, agronomic practices, and weather conditions.
-Growers are encouraged to consider data from multiple locations, over multiple years, and be mindful of how such agronomic conditions could impact results.
-CROPLAN® and WinField® are trademarks of WinField United.
+Crop performance is dependent on several factors many of which are beyond the control of WinField United, including without limitation, soil type, pest pressures, agronomic practices and weather conditions.
+Growers are encouraged to consider data from multiple locations, over multiple years and to be mindful of how such agronomic conditions could impact results.
+CROPLAN and WinField are trademarks of WinField United.
 All other trademarks are the property of their respective owners.

 Subscribe to the Advisor Newsletter